tmtsoftware/csw/docs/src/main/framework/creating-components.md

 # Creating an Assembly or Hcd Component

-An Assembly or HCD is implemented by extending the `ComponentHandlers` abstract class.
+To create a component(Assembly or HCD), `ComponentHandlers` are needed.
 These handlers are executed by an Akka Actor (Top Level Actor or TLA) defined in the framework which handles the lifecycle and supervision of each component.

+There are two ways to create `ComponentHandlers`:

+1. By extending `ComponentHandlers`(`JComponentHandlers` for Java) abstract class and implement each handler.
+2. By extending `DefaultComponentHandlers`(`JDefaultComponentHandlers` for Java) class and only override handlers those handlers which are needed to change.

+Examples for case 1:

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/example/framework/components/assembly/AssemblyComponentHandlers.scala) { #component-handlers-class }